Siege of Bhatiya

-In 1004–1005 AD, Ghaznavid sultan Mahmud of Ghazni led his third military expedition into India, targeting the Multan region.
+In October 1004 – June 1005 CE, Ghaznavid sultan Mahmud of Ghazni led his third military expedition into India, targeting the Multan region.
 Marching through Balochistan and crossing the Indus River, his army faced strong resistance at the fort of Bhatiya, a key point on the trade route from the Khyber Pass to Multan.
-Biji Rai the Khatri Raja f the Kingdom of Bhatiya, put up a fierce defense but was ultimately defeated.
-Baii Rai committed suicide which led the end of the kingdom.
+Baji Rai the Rajput Raja of the Kingdom of Bhatiya, put up a fierce defense but was ultimately defeated.
+Baji Rai committed suicide which led the end of the kingdom.

 Location

-The identification of the Kingdom of Bhatiya is a subject to debate.
-It's commonly identified with Bhera in the Punjab, Pakistan, Uch and Bhatnair in Bikanir State.
-Description of Bhatiya is narrated by al-Utbi, Unsuri, Al-Biruni and Gardizi.
-According to Al-Biruni, "Bhātiya" was situated between Narayan and Rohri, somewhere near Sind, in the same latitude as Multan.
-Bhera is most commonly perceived by historians to be accurate location of Bhatiya.
-Muhammad Nazim identifies Bhatiya with Bhatinda.
-According to G. S. L. Devra Bhatiya mentioned in original sources is Hanumangarh in Rajasthan.
+The identification of the kingdom of Bhatiya is a subject to debate.
+It is commonly identified with Bhera in the Punjab, although Uch and Bhatnair have been suggested others.
+The description of Bhatiya is narrated by al-Utbi, Unsuri, al-Biruni and Gardizi.
+According to al-Biruni, "Bhātiya" was situated between Narayan and Rohri, somewhere near Sind, in the same latitude as Multan.
+Mafizullah Kabir identifies it with Bhera, while Muhammad Nazim identifies Bhatiya with Bhatinda.
+According to G. S. L. Devra Bhatiya mentioned in original sources is Bhatnair in Rajasthan.
+André Wink states that Bhatiya included Bhatinda and Bhatner with Bhera as capital, and was a part of Hindu Shahi domains.
 However the accurate location remains uncertain.

 Background

-In 1000 AD, Mahmud launched his first expedition to India.
-In 1001 AD, Mahmud's army defeated the Hindu Shahi ruler Anandapal at Battle of Peshawar.
-Following the conquest and subjugation of Sistan in 1002-03, Mahmud turned his attention to India.
+In 1000, Mahmud launched his first expedition to India.
+In 1001, Mahmud's army defeated the Hindu Shahi ruler Anandapal at Battle of Peshawar.
+Following the conquest and subjugation of Sistan in 1002–03, Mahmud turned his attention to India.
 In 1004, he renewed his campaigns in India.